eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 **Full-Block Auctions**

-- **Description:** Validators auction the right to construct entire blocks to builders.
+- Validators auction the right to construct entire blocks to builders.
 This mirrors the current MEV-Boost mechanism but with enhanced security and trustlessness by embedding the auction within the Ethereum protocol.
-- **Benefits:** Ensures a transparent and fair process for block construction, potentially leading to more competitive bidding and better rewards for validators.
+- Ensures a transparent and fair process for block construction, potentially leading to more competitive bidding and better rewards for validators.

 **Partial Block Auctions**

-- **Description:** Validators can auction portions of a block's space to different builders, allowing multiple parties to contribute to a single block's construction.
+- Validators can auction portions of a block's space to different builders, allowing multiple parties to contribute to a single block's construction.
-- **Benefits:** Increases block space utilization efficiency and encourages diversity in transaction inclusion, mitigating potential centralization in block construction.
+- Increases block space utilization efficiency and encourages diversity in transaction inclusion, mitigating potential centralization in block construction.

 **Parallel Block Auctions**

-- **Description:** Similar to partial block auctions but with the auction focused on separate, parallel components of block space, enabling a more granular approach to block construction.
+- Similar to partial block auctions but with the auction focused on separate, parallel components of block space, enabling a more granular approach to block construction.
-- **Benefits:** Offers validators more control over block contents and structure, potentially optimizing for various factors like gas usage, transaction priority, and MEV extraction.
+- Offers validators more control over block contents and structure, potentially optimizing for various factors like gas usage, transaction priority, and MEV extraction.

 **Slot vs. Block Auctions**

-- **Description:** Validators commit in advance to using blocks or block parts from specific builders, differentiating between commitments to "slots" (who will build) versus "blocks" (what will be built).
+- Validators commit in advance to using blocks or block parts from specific builders, differentiating between commitments to "slots" (who will build) versus "blocks" (what will be built).
-- **Benefits:** Enhances predictability and planning for both validators and builders, potentially leading to more strategic block construction and MEV extraction opportunities.
+- Enhances predictability and planning for both validators and builders, potentially leading to more strategic block construction and MEV extraction opportunities.

 **Future Slot Auctions**

-- **Description:** Validators auction the rights to construct blocks for future slots, essentially creating futures contracts for block space.
+- Validators auction the rights to construct blocks for future slots, essentially creating futures contracts for block space.
-- **Benefits:** Provides market participants with more tools for speculation and hedging, potentially stabilizing income for validators and offering builders advanced planning capabilities.
+- Provides market participants with more tools for speculation and hedging, potentially stabilizing income for validators and offering builders advanced planning capabilities.

 **Inclusion Lists**

-- **Description:** Validators commit to including specific transactions in their blocks, either through direct listing or by adhering to lists provided by third parties.
+- Validators commit to including specific transactions in their blocks, either through direct listing or by adhering to lists provided by third parties.
-- **Benefits:** Increases transparency and predictability for transaction inclusion, potentially reducing gas price volatility and improving user experience.
+- Increases transparency and predictability for transaction inclusion, potentially reducing gas price volatility and improving user experience.

 **Dynamic Block Configuration**

-- **Description:** Validators use PEPC to adjust block configurations dynamically, responding to real-time network conditions and demands.
+- Validators use PEPC to adjust block configurations dynamically, responding to real-time network conditions and demands.
-- **Benefits:** Enhances network responsiveness and efficiency, potentially improving throughput and reducing congestion during peak periods.
+- Enhances network responsiveness and efficiency, potentially improving throughput and reducing congestion during peak periods.

 **Censorship Resistance**

-- **Description:** By making commitments to include certain transactions or follow specific inclusion patterns, validators can provide guarantees against censorship.
+- By making commitments to include certain transactions or follow specific inclusion patterns, validators can provide guarantees against censorship.
-- **Benefits:** Strengthens Ethereum's censorship-resistant properties, ensuring that the network remains open and accessible to all users.
+- Strengthens Ethereum's censorship-resistant properties, ensuring that the network remains open and accessible to all users.

 **Protocol Upgrades and Feature Testing**

-- **Description:** PEPC can be used to test new protocol features or upgrades in a live environment without risking network stability, by making commitments to include transactions that utilize these features.
+- PEPC can be used to test new protocol features or upgrades in a live environment without risking network stability, by making commitments to include transactions that utilize these features.
-- **Benefits:** Offers a safer pathway for innovation and evolution within the Ethereum protocol, allowing for more experimental approaches to development.
+- Offers a safer pathway for innovation and evolution within the Ethereum protocol, allowing for more experimental approaches to development.

 #### Relationship and Differences to EigenLayer